 Our School Nurse is a wonderful contributor to the School community, getting to know many families and endeavouring to help students through health issues, minor and severe, and promoting the development of a healthy student in collaboration with both families and outside health agencies.
 Our School Nurse provides students with simple health care from band aids and ice packs right through to a friendly, professional ear when liaising with parents to help students to get back on track.

 To support our School in providing the best health care for your child, parents are encouraged to ensure student health details are updated via the Consent2Go platform.
+Should your child require regular medication while at School please complete the relevant form and return to the School Nurse:

 Relevant fact sheets are provided for the information of parents and students: